dotnet/docs/docs/fsharp/style-guide/conventions.md

 1. Pushing any dependent state outside of the API itself.
 2. Configuration can now be done outside of the API.
 3. Errors in initialization for dependent values are not likely to manifest as a `TypeInitializationException`.
-4. The API is now easier to test.
+4. The API is now easier to test.e

-One could even argue that the example with classes is more "functional" than the example with let-bound values in a module.

-## Error handling
+## Error management

-Error handling in large systems is a difficult endeavor, and there are no silver bullets in ensuring your systems are fault-tolerant and behave well.
-The following guidelines should help in this difficult space.
+Error management in large systems is a complex and nuanced endeavor, and there are no silver bullets in ensuring your systems are fault-tolerant and behave well.
+The following guidelines should offer guidance in navigating this difficult space.

-### Represent error cases and illegal state in your types
+### Represent error cases and illegal state in types intrinsic toy our domain

 With Discriminated Unions, F# gives you the ability to represent faulty program state in your type system.
 For example: